amicuchu/NintendoClientsWiki/Matchmake-Extension-Protocol.md

 ## [[NEX Protocols]] > Matchmake Extension (0x6D)

+Mario Kart 8 extends this protocol with additional methods.
+These methods are described [here](Matchmake-Extension-Protocol-(MK8)).

+This remainder of this page describes the methods that are not specific to any game.

 | Method ID | Method Name |
 | --- | --- |
 | 1 | [CloseParticipation](#1-closeparticipation) |